lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 safe.

-The biggest concern is with software developers using OS X. That audience uses HTTPS REST APIs frequently.
+The biggest concern is with software developers using OS X. That audience uses HTTPS APIs frequently.
 OS X comes with 0.9.8zf by default now, which is a recent revision of an ancient branch.
 Therefore, people have a strong motivation to get their OpenSSL from a third-party source.
 The most popular source is